 6.2 To the extent that it is determined by any data protection authority that the Agreement or this DTA is insufficient to comply with Applicable Laws or changes to Applicable Laws, Customer and Terminus agree to cooperate in good faith to amend the Agreement or this DTA or enter into further mutually agreeable data processing agreements in an effort to comply with all Applicable Laws.

 6.3 Each Party’s liability arising out of or related to this DTA, whether in contract, tort or under any other theory of liability, is subject to the limitations of liability contained in the Agreement.
 For the avoidance of doubt, each reference herein to the “DTA” means this DTA including its exhibits and appendices.

 6.4 This DTA is without prejudice to the rights and obligations of the Parties under the Agreement which shall continue to have full force and effect.
 This DTA only applies to the extent Terminus provides Supplementary Data to Customer in connection with the Prospect Engine.
 This DTA together with the Agreement is the final, complete and exclusive agreement of the Parties with respect to the subject matter hereof and supersedes and merges all prior discussions and agreements between the Parties with respect to such subject matter.

 Annexes to Standard Contractual Clauses

 A. LIST OF PARTIES

-Data exporter(s): The data exporter is Terminus, with contact details for Terminus and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for Services.
+Data exporter(s): The data exporter is Terminus, with contact details for Terminus and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for the Prospect Engine.

-Data importer(s): The data importer is Customer, with contact details regarding the Customer and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for Services.
+Data importer(s): The data importer is Customer, with contact details regarding the Customer and its representative and the activities relevant to the data being transferred as set forth in the Agreement and the applicable Order Form for the Prospect Engine.